Nyphian/Nyphian/README.md

 - 👋 Hi, I’m @Nyphian
-- I Am a UI/UX Designer, Frontend Developer.
+- Am a Kenyan UI/UX Designer, Frontend Developer.
 - 👀 I’m interested in creating intuitive UI designs, bringin to life interactive & desirable User Experience.
 - 🌱 I’m currently learning backend technologies such as laravel, Django and Java Springboot also figuring out a few thing to do with flutter.
 - 💞️ I’m looking to collaborate on projects that are at the heart of humanity and challanging the norms of creativity, and discovering new likes.